mia-platform/documentation/docs/development_suite/identity-and-access-management/service-account-management.md

 sidebar_label: Manage Service Accounts
 ---

-The Mia-Platform Console allows the creation of Service Accounts, which are typically used for automated processes or to allow a service to access resources on behalf of multiple Users.
+Mia-Platform Console allows the creation of Service Accounts, which are typically used for automated processes or to allow a service to access resources on behalf of multiple Users.
 Note that Service Accounts are created at Company level, so there cannot be a Service Account inside a Project or an Environment if it does not also exist in the respective Company.
 Just like human Users, Service Accounts can be assigned Roles on Company, Project or Runtime Environment level, based on which they will be able to perform different types of action.